Why Do We Get Sleep In Our Eyes?

 It’s also referred to as sleep, because more accumulates overnight.
 Sleep is a mixture of mucus, oil, skin cells and other debris that collect in the corners of the eyes during the night.

-This harmless substance is a sign of healthy eyes, because it is essentially produced as a natural defense mechanism.
+This harmless substance is a sign of healthy eyes because it is essentially produced as a natural defence mechanism.
 Our clever eyes work hard every night to fight unwanted germs as we sleep!